monica-m-kim/Great-British-Bake-Off/README.md

 ### What work I have done
 I have set up a SQL database to explore the data set while practicing mySQL statements.
-I am also utilizing Python to build models to predict winners and analyze ingredients/flavors to find the flavor combination that can increase the chance of winning.
+I utilized Claude and built an artifact that contains prediction of winners, stats, and more.
+You can check it from here https://claude.ai/public/artifacts/1232dbb7-e630-45ee-b04b-3507e076dc58

 ### Ask for the community